chipweinberger/flutter_pcm_sound/README.md

  2) Start a Dart-side `Timer.periodic(...)` or `Ticker`

- 3) On each timer tick, call your feed callback an estimated remaining frames. i.e. `estimatedRemainingFrames = remainingFrames - (elapsedSeconds * sampleRate)`
+ 3) On each timer tick, call your feed callback with the estimated remaining frames. i.e. `estimatedRemainingFrames = remainingFrames - (elapsedSeconds * sampleRate)`

  <details>
 <summary> For an example, click here</summary>